 PayPal Now Accepted

-You can now use your PayPal account to pay your property taxes.
+You can now use your PayPal account and Venmo balance to pay your property taxes.

 Taxing Jurisdiction Updates